DSSL-hust/PMFS/README.md

 https://github.com/linux-pmfs/pmfs

 ## Modify
 We modify the origin PMFS with additional interfaces as our KernelFS.
+Sync_meta.c contains new additional functions to allocate metadata (free space and inodes) to Userfs, and update metadata (file inode, file index, directory entry, free inode, and free space) from Userfs.

 ## Building PMFS
 The master branch works on the 4.15 version of x86-64 Linux kernel.